cloudfoundry/cf-networking-release/README.md

 For information about getting started with CF Networking, look at our docs for [the supported mode of deploying to AWS, GCP or BOSH-lite](https://github.com/cloudfoundry/cf-deployment).

+## Getting Help

+For help or questions with this release or any of its submodules, you can reach the maintainers on Slack at [cloudfoundry.slack.com](https://cloudfoundry.slack.com) in the `#networking` channel.

 ## Downloads
 - Our BOSH release is available [on bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/cf-networking-release) and [on our GitHub Releases page](https://github.com/cloudfoundry-incubator/cf-networking-release/releases)